DGM4MICCAI

 Event Date

-DGM4MICCAI workshop will be a half-day event, following the agenda below:
+DGM4MICCAI workshop will be a half-day event (Room: Palmeraie), following the agenda below:

 Start End Topic